PlaceOS/docs/how-to/add-domain.md

 1. Log in to Backoffice on the domain created during deployment and select the Domains tab
 2. Select the + button to bring up the New Domain form
 3. Add the following fields:
-   - `Name`: Can be anything to identify the domain, usually the domain itself makes most sense) ie. `placeos.domain.com`
+   - `Name`: Can be anything to identify the domain, usually the domain itself makes most sense) i.e. `placeos.domain.com`
-   - `Domain`: The actual domain, without a protocol ie. `placeos.domain.com`
+   - `Domain`: The actual domain, without a protocol i.e. `placeos.domain.com`
    - `Login URL`: The URL redirected to when a user logs in.
 You should usually set this to `/login?continue={{url}}`
    - `Logout URL`: The URL redirected to when a user logs out.
 You should usually set this to `/auth/logout`